-As of 31 December 2015, all members of the board of directors are non-executive.
+As of 31 December 2016, all members of the board of directors are non-executive.
 None of the members have been members of management of the Company or one of its subsidiaries over the last three years.
-Dr Andre Lager is affiliated to LGT Group Foundation, which owns the investment manager that manages the Group's investments.
+Dr Andre Lagger is affiliated with LGT Group Foundation, which owns the investment manager that manages the Group's investments.